(Amy Crehore -middle- with collectors John Radzik and Audrey Wells at art opening in Santa Monica, CA in 2006)

 earning a B. F. A. in Communication Arts and Design.
 After living on the east

-She has won competitive awards/exhibits in the fine arts (WESTAF,
+Amy Crehore has won honors and awards in the fine arts (WESTAF,

-as well as in design/illustration arts (Communication Arts, American Illustration,
+and in the illustration arts (Communication Arts, American Illustration,

 Society of Illustrators, Museum of American Illustration).